 Untreated wood may last five years or so, depending on your climate.
 Pressure-treated wood has about twice the lifespan but some research suggests the chemicals may not be safe for vegetables.
 Line the inside of your wood raised bed with plastic if you’re concerned.

 How to build a raised garden bed out of wood

 A cedar raised bed is a classic choice, relatively inexpensive, and easy to get started with.
 Here’s how to create a 4-ft. wide, 6-ft. long, 2-ft.-tall raised bed:

-Materials (lengths of boards can be adjusted based on your desired bed size):
+Keep in mind that the lengths of boards can be adjusted based on your desired bed size.

 - (4) 4×4 posts cut to the desired height of your garden bed (Here we have used 21 in. tall posts)

 - 3-in. deck screws

 Make sure to use untreated lumber if you are building the raised bed for vegetables.
 Treated lumber is OK if using for flowers or ornamental plants.